chienhsiang-hung/blog/content/posts/2022/Python Extract HTML Table (Convert to Pandas DataFrame) Tutorial/index.md

 ## Transpose/Transform
 ![Transpose-or-Transform-the-table](Transpose-or-Transform-the-table.png "Transpose-or-Transform-the-table.png")

-Let's ignore the complex `DataFrame` `transpose` things.
+Let's ignore the complex `DataFrame`, `transpose` things.
 A simple and intuitive approach will be loop through the `DataFrame` and Create a new `DF`.

-Like the above tables, I've written the example code you can refer to.
+Like the above tables, I've written an example code you can refer to.
 ```python
 new_DF = pd.DataFrame(columns=['Date', 'Bank', 'Currency', 'Tenor', 'Fixed Deposit Rate', 'Loan Rate', 'Remarks'])